 About 26,000 people live on these islands, in communities characterized by a mix of lifestyles, livelihoods and individuals.
 Island residents join together to bring special skills and viewpoints to sustain a tradition of community involvement.

-View maps of the islands and their ecosystems or visit the Islands Trust Fund for more about biodiversity on the islands.
+View maps of the islands and their ecosystems or visit the Islands Trust Conservancy for more about biodiversity on the islands.

 To learn more about the Islands Trust's work on each of the islands, visit the Local Trust Area pages or search for an island on this list.